HistoryAtState/hsg-shell/README.md

 npm install chromedriver --detect_chromedriver_version
 ```

+All available chromedriver versions are listed here: [https://chromedriver.storage.googleapis.com/](https://chromedriver.storage.googleapis.com/).

-if your current Chrome version doesn't match the require one.
+If your current Chrome version doesn't match the required one.
 This command will check the required version and install a suitable Chromedriver for you.

+Note: If you are using an Apple M1 computer, the filename for chromedriver has been changed by Chrome between version 105 and 106 [See fix for node_chromedriver: https://github.com/giggio/node-chromedriver/pull/386/](https://github.com/giggio/node-chromedriver/pull/386/commits/7bc8dc46583ca484ca17707d9d98f8a1f98b9be4#).
+When running this project's ant script on an M1 with a Chrome version <=105, you should either update Chrome to 110 like defined in file `package.json`, or change the chromedriver version to your current Chrome version to match the expected chromedriver filename.

 #### 2. Edit configuration
 * Edit the path to where your local Chrome binary is installed in the **web test configuration** **`wdio.conf.js`** at line: